d2s/Documentation/docs/DIYNAS.md

 - storing backup of my files
 - and share out disk (by SMB/CIFS and/or AFP)

 My knowledge about computer hardware is very limited.
-The hardware in new NAS is more or less selected by advices from the computer store.
-The most important objective is to get hardware which is supported by the OS.
+The most important objective is to get hardware which is supported by the OS or NAS SW.
 The form factor of the motherboard also narrows the possibilities.
 I want a small NAS and decided to go for a [mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) motherboard.
-The hardware in my NAS is probably not the best solution.

 Choosing the correct HW as NAS is not an easy task.
 I have spend some time googling around, reading HW-guides and checking for availability of HW.
 My advise is use some time before buying HW.